6 Best Ways To Dry Your Nail Polish Faster

 - Plug in your hair dryer and pop it on its coldest setting.

-A spritz of non-stick cooking oil is a great way to cut down on nail polish drying time.
-Alternatively, you can also use a little hairspray if you are out of cooking oil.
+A drop of non-stick cooking oil is a great way to cut down on nail polish drying time.
+You may also use baby oil, olive oil, or any carrier or essential oil.

 What You Need